shubhangini-tripathy/geeks_for_geeks/README.md

 # geeks_for_geeks

-Solution of datastructe and algo problems in GeeksforGeeks.
+Solution of datastructure and algo problems(from GeeksforGeeks).